OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 #### Required software

-* Google Chrome version 54 or later
-:   To perform client-side debugging in Service Studio using a  desktop browser
+* Google Chrome version 54 or later, or Microsoft Edge :   To perform client-side debugging in Service Studio using a  desktop browser
 * Android device drivers
 :   To perform client-side debugging on an Android mobile device if the device is not recognized automatically